sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 -	Capital One Credit Card - I heard that they [eat the 1% MasterCard / Visa network fee](http://www.bankrate.com/finance/credit-cards/latest-currency-conversion-fees-1.aspx).
 -	Bring it in cash across the border (if it's over 10k you need to declare it. it's a lot in $20's, Stephen doesn't do this anymore).
 -	Mailing it by UPS/FedEx insured (got this from a TD Canada banker)
 -	Buying equity on a cross listed item and selling it on a Canadian exchange (best rate I hear, but sounds tricky).
 This is called[Norbert's Gambit](http://www.finiki.org/wiki/Norbert's_Gambit).
+This can be made easy and cheap if you sit purely within the TD ecosystem, and open a TD Direct Investing account.
 -	Using your family member who works at a bank and gets currency exchanged at cost (We're told this is the best possible)

 #### What Kevin Does

 If you are with TD Canada and TD Bank, they will transfer your money between countries.
 For Kevin, this involved a five-minute phone call and a 2 business day wait.
 You can either open an American dollar account in TD Canada or have them exchange your money for CAD and deposit it in your Canadian checking account.
 It may be a good idea to use a USD account at TD Canada, then exchange money when the exchange rate is better.
+Nowadays, it is possible to initiate this transaction online in EasyWeb and have it transferred within 2-4 hours.
+There is a $5,000 limit when transferring [from the USA](https://www.td.com/ca/en/personal-banking/how-to/easy-web/transfer-money-from-us-to-canada/), and a $3,000 limit the other way around (this uses Visa Direct).
+All fees are still waived, but this may be applied as a refund to the fee after the transaction occurs.

 TD insists that [there are no fees for this service](http://www.tdbank.com/personal/cross-border-banking.html), but it may be the case that they charge somewhere between 0.5% and 1.5% depending on the amount transferred.
 YMMV.